perez987/Intel-UHD-630-on-macOS/README.md

 			</dict>
 ```

 If you have KP or black screen when macOS wakes from sleep, you have to replace hda-gfx property with No-hda-gfx, this usually fixes those KPs but audio is lost through HDMI.
-Replace these 2 lines:
+Replace:

 ```
 	    <key>hda-gfx</key>
 	    <string>onboard-1</string>
 ```

-with these other 2:
+with:

 ```
 	    <key>No-hda-gfx</key>
 	    <data>AAAAAAAAAAA=</data>
 ```

-In this way, Intel UHD 630 is well installed and works fine in macOS.
+In this way, Intel UHD 630 is well installed and works fine on macOS.